• Skip to primary navigation

 Slow Cooker Instructions

-You can also make this creamy white vegan lasagna soup in the slow cooker.
-First, make the sunflower cream.
-Then combine all of the ingredients except for spinach, lemon juice, and lasagna noodles in a large slow cooker.
 Cover and set it to cook for 4 hours on High.
 After 4 hours, take the lid off, stir in the frozen spinach and lemon juice, and let it cook until the spinach is fully defrosted.
-Cook the pasta separately and then add them to each bowl before serving.
+Cook the lasagna sheets separately and then add them to each bowl before serving.

 Since this is a neutral-colored dish, I like to serve it with a colorful side dish for a pop of color.
 A couple of slices of crusty slices of bread would be delicious for dipping too.
 Any of the following side dish recipes would be good options to try.